BRIAN CASTRIOTA

 ABOUT

-He completed graduate-level training in conservation at the Institute of Fine Arts of New York University (2014), he was a Samuel H. Kress Fellow in Time-Based Media Conservation at the Solomon R. Guggenheim Museum in New York (2014–2016), and he received a PhD in History of Art from the University of Glasgow (2019).
-As part of the Horizon 2020 Marie Skłowdoska-Curie ITN New Approaches in the Conservation of Contemporary Art (NACCA) his doctoral research examined notions of artwork identity and authenticity commonly invoked in conservation theory and practice.
-His publications have considered how ideas from post-structuralism and agential realism rework sedimented practices of conservation.
-His current research explores the potentials and practical applications of post-qualitative inquiry to the doings of conservation.
+Brian completed graduate-level training in conservation at the Institute of Fine Arts of New York University (2014) and he received a PhD in History of Art from the University of Glasgow (2019) as part of the Horizon 2020 Marie Skłowdoska-Curie ITN New Approaches in the Conservation of Contemporary Art (NACCA).

-He was a contributor to the IFA-NYU’s Curriculum Development Committee for Time-Based Media Art Conservation Education, he has been an Adjunct Lecturer in Time-Based Media Conservation within the programme, and he continues to serve on their TBM Curriculum Advisory Board.
-He is Assistant Coordinator of ICOM-CC’s Theory, History, and Ethics of Conservation Working Group, he is a Steering Group Member of ICON’s Contemporary Art Network, and he served as Programme Chair/Asst.
+He is currently an Assistant Coordinator of ICOM-CC’s Theory, History, and Ethics of Conservation Working Group, he serves on the Committee of ICON’s Contemporary Art Group, and he served as Programme Chair/Asst.
 Programme Chair of AIC’s Electronic Media Group from 2020 to 2022.